 Sports injuries most often occur in the ankle.
 If you’ve suffered from a sports-related injury, it’s important to choose a podiatrist with experience in treating these types of injuries to ensure a complete and healthy recovery.

-Ankle injuries are defined by the kind of tissue -- bone, ligament, or tendon -- that's damaged.
-The ankle is where three bones meet -- the tibia and fibula of your lower leg with the talus of your foot.
+Ankle injuries are defined by the kind of tissue – bone, ligament, or tendon – that's damaged.
+The ankle is where three bones meet – the tibia and fibula of your lower leg with the talus of your foot.
 These bones are held together at the ankle joint by ligaments, which are strong elastic bands of connective tissue that keep the bones in place while allowing normal ankle motion.
 Tendons attach muscles to the bones to do the work of making the ankle and foot move, and help keep the joints stable.
 Because of the ankle movement and tissue involved, the following injuries are most common for athletes:

-A fracture describes a break in one or more of the bones.
-A sprain is the term that describes damage to ligaments when they are stretched beyond their normal range of motion.
+- Sprains – an ankle sprain describes damage to ligaments when they are stretched beyond their normal range of motion.
 A ligament sprain can range from many microscopic tears in the fibers that comprise the ligament to a complete tear or rupture.
 They are painful and can lead to permanent damage if left unaddressed, and should be handled by a specialist.
 Learn more about sprains along with exercises to regain range of motion after an ankle sprain.